 Increased bruising can also be the side effect of taking certain medications that thin the skin or interfere with the blood’s ability to clot, such as steroids, cortisone drugs, aspirin, or ibuprofen.
 It is also thought that some dietary supplements including vitamin E, fish oil, ginger, garlic, or ginkgo—which can have similar effects on the blood and skin—may also augment bruising.
 However, the health benefits of these medications or supplements are probably worth a little extra bruising, so consult with your health care practitioner before discontinuing them.

-This Q&A was written by Heather Jones, a registered dietitian, freelance writer, and nutrition professional based in Washington, D.C.
+Heather Jones is a registered dietitian, freelance writer and nutrition professional based in Washington, D.C.